 In 2006, the first Maker Faire was started in the San Francisco Bay area for makers to share with each other in a public venue.
 Because Extension is in every state and in most counties, we are equipped to grow this movement into more rural communities.
 The 4-H motto, “making the best better,” includes the word “making”.
 Extension has a history of hands-on learning and making for over 100 years, so we are primed to connect with these new audiences of makers.
 As the outreach arm of the University, Extension has an opportunity to not only provide access to information like it has for more than 100 years, but also to showcase through the maker movement the hands-on education we have been facilitating for years through 4-H. 4-H Making Festivals will combine the best of the maker movement with hands-on-learning.
 Extension staff will plan and implement five festivals in fall 2017 and spring of 2018.
 These will include youth from the STEM-focused 4-H Tech Wizards after-school program.
 These festivals will be replicated across the nation and at additional sites in Ohio, Pennsylvania, Kentucky, and Indiana.

 4-H Making Festivals will combine the best of the maker movement with hands-on-learning.
 Extension staff will plan and implement five festivals in fall 2017 and spring of 2018.
 These will include youth from the STEM-focused 4-H Tech Wizards after-school program.
 These festivals will be replicated across the nation and at additional sites in Ohio, Pennsylvania, Kentucky, and Indiana.
+Visit the project page.

 The goal of this project is to introduce innovative technology that can be adopted by Extension, local producers, and other stakeholders to support increased efficiencies in ag operations, especially beef cattle production.
 The small unmanned aerial systems (sUAS) regulatory landscape changed dramatically with the FAA’s revisions that took place over the summer, 2016.
 As a result of these regulatory changes, Virginia Cooperative Extension (VCE) has been developing in-house expertise to support sUAS applications across program areas to support an array of needs by managers and producers.
 Precision agriculture is one of these potential application areas.

 Based on findings from this project, VCE agents and specialists, as well as other stakeholders, will better understand some of the limitations, challenges, and benefits associated with the use of sUAS to support agricultural management.
 Using this information, we will be able to refine future programming efforts that can be used to support agricultural producers not only across the state but in other regions of the U.S. and beyond.
+Visit the project page.